 Way back when the humble mobile phone began offering more than just a way of talking to someone, it was a real novelty to be able to connect to the information superhighway (ok, so perhaps it was more of a country lane then) and use email.
-Of course, back then we didn’t even have broadband and WiFi to connect to it so your internet connection was via the [GPRS] mobile signal and was painfully slow and intermittent.
+Of course, back then we didn’t even have broadband and WiFi to connect to it so your internet connection was available only via the [GPRS] mobile network and, as a reult, was both painfully slow and intermittent.

-During that time we had another set of devices called PDAs; Personal Digital Assistants.
-One of the earliest was introduced by Apple called the Newton.
-Typically, Apple was ahead of its time but very few really understood the point of a PDA so there was no mass-market appeal and the PDA came and went quickly because it was pretty rubbish and nobody wanted one or could really see the point.
+During that period we had another set of devices called PDAs; Personal Digital Assistants.
+One of the earliest types was introduced by Apple and called the Newton.
+Typically, Apple was ahead of its time but very few really understood the point of a PDA so there was no mass-market appeal and the PDA came and went fairly quickly.

-The best of the PDAs by far were produced by Palm and offered many features just not seen or even available on the lowly mobile phone couldn’t even dream of.
-They also had the first touch screens where a stylus was used (we hadn’t progressed to fingers yet) to interact with the selected application running.
+By far the best of the PDAs were produced by Palm and offered many features that the lowly mobile phone couldn’t even dream of.
+They also had the first touch-screens where a stylus was used (we hadn’t progressed to fingers yet) to interact with the selected application running.
 Nothing so fancy as scrolling or pinching but it was a big step in the right direction.

 The problem was that nobody really wanted to carry a mobile phone, a PDA and a Filofax.
 Remember those huge ring-binder-type personal folders?
 Filofax aficionados didn’t yet trust the PDA for their diary and contacts and, in any case, were entrenched in looking uber cool carrying the latest, leather-bound, soft-padded, paper-based weighty tome.
 Something clearly had to change if these people, and everyone else, were going to be converted.

-Manufacturers of all types of electrical, electronic and digital equipment love to explore ‘convergence’; the science of bringing together two often disparate features/functions that were otherwise used separately, into one, more streamlined, device thereby bringing cost savings in manufacture and convenience and novelty, sorry, intelligent user experience, to the consumer.
+Manufacturers of all types of electrical, electronic and digital equipment love to explore ‘convergence’; the science of bringing together two, often disparate, features/functions that were otherwise used separately, into one, more streamlined device, thereby bringing cost savings in manufacture with convenience and intelligent user experience to the consumer.

-Convergence began to take over our lives in the form of combining home phones and answerphones, microwave ovens and grills, TVs and DVD players (and later; digital decoders); Computers and screens (the iMac!), clocks and radios and, of course, mobile phones and cameras.
+Convergence began to take over our lives in the form of combining home phones and answerphones, microwave ovens and grills, TVs and DVD players (and later; digital decoders like FreeView); Computers and screens (the iMac!), clocks and radios and, of course, mobile phones and cameras.

-However, one of the first examples of convergence with a mobile phone was in combining it with a PDA and the Ericsson R380, released in 2000, was the first device marketed as a ‘smartphone’.
-Strange, as the term itself was not ‘officially’ recognised until much later, which goes to show that introducing a new piece of jargon doesn’t mean it will take hold.
+However, one of the first examples of convergence with a mobile phone was in combining it with a PDA.
+The Ericsson R380 was released in 2000 and was the first device marketed as a ‘smartphone’.
+Strange, as the term itself was not officially recognised until much later, which goes to show that introducing a new piece of jargon doesn’t mean it will take hold.

-Since then we have seen a meteoric rise in the vast range of devices from an array of manufacturers and it’s interesting to see how the balance of power can change in an instant as big companies commit to developing one product, only to find the public’s adoption veers-off in a different direction.
+Since then, we have seen a meteoric rise in the vast range of devices available from an array of manufacturers and it’s interesting to see how the balance of power can change in an instant as big companies commit to developing one product, only to find the public’s adoption veers-off in a different direction.
 VHS and Betamax anyone?

-Nokia, for example, the world’s best known and most respected giant of mobile phone producers and who were streets ahead of any other mobile phone producer for years, missed the boat completely with the smart phone.
-They have, to this day, never recovered (who do you know who uses a Nokia?).
-It’s seems impossible that the company who really put mobile phones on the map is, in a massively and continually rising market, in serious trouble, cutting 10,000 jobs in 2012.
+Nokia, for example, the world’s best known and most respected giant of mobile phone producers, were streets ahead of any other mobile phone producer for years, but they missed the boat completely with the smart phone.
+They have, to this day, never recovered that ground (who do you know who uses a Nokia monile phone?).
+It’s seems impossible that the company who really put mobile phones on the map could, in a massively and continually rising market, find themselves in serious difficulty, cutting 10,000 jobs in 2012.

-Apple, once again, changed everything when they launched the iPhone in 2007 and the world gasped at the seemingly impossible feats it performed.
-‘Pinch to zoom’ and ‘swiping’ made audiences gasp in disbelief around the world, yet now, only six years later, we can barely imagine doing anything else, as this commonplace technology has spread to every device imaginable including tablets, phablets, laptops and desktops.
+Apple, once again, changed everything when they launched the iPhone in 2007.
+The world gasped at the seemingly impossible feats it was able to perform.
+‘Pinch to zoom’ and ‘swiping’ made audiences around the world shriek in disbelief, yet now, we can barely imagine doing anything else, as this commonplace technology has spread to every device imaginable including tablets, phablets, laptops and desktops.

-So, the question remains; why is it still called a mobile phone when making and receiving phone calls is not only the one thing the vast majority of people do the least of with it but it’s also only one of the many entertainment, utility and and communication functions even the cheapest of devices are capable of performing.
+So, the question remains; why is it still called a mobile phone when making and receiving phone calls is not only the one thing the vast majority of people do the least with it, but it’s also only one of the many entertainment, utility and and communication functions even the cheapest of devices are capable of performing.

-We need a new name for the device everyone in the western world has at least one of and the term ‘smart phone’ is only paying homage to the old days, and not really making much of an effort to describe what an incredible piece of technology it is.
+We need a new name for the device that pretty-well everyone in the western world has at least one of!
+The term ‘smart phone’ is only paying homage to the old days, and falls massively short in describing what an incredible piece of technology it is.